Your Insanely Helpful Guide to Balos Beach Crete! (Plus Great Insider’s Tips)

 Gramvousa.

-You will see the bay of Kastelli, and visit the island of Imeri Gramvousa.
+You will see the Kastelli bay and visit the Imeri Gramvousa island.
 In a way, a day cruise to Balos is more than just going to the beach.

-The trip is a good compromise and the prices are fairly reasonable.
-In my personal experience, the cruise was not bad, but if I can choose, I prefer to drive to Balos.
+The trip is a good compromise, and the prices are relatively reasonable.
+In my personal experience, the cruise was not bad, but if I could choose, I would prefer to drive to Balos.

 Details About the Day Cruise to Balos